lucasgerroir/data-table-wizard/README.md

-Boc Toc
+Data Table Wizard
 ==========
-A Wordpress used by UBC
+A Wordpress plugin used by UBC

 This plugin creates a wizard that sets up shortcodes for gravity forms and WP jQuery Data Tables.
 One must have the following plugins activated for this plugin to be useful: